tbidne/pythia/README.md

 ## Network Interfaces

-The service is for reading information about the network interfaces found on this system.
+This service is for reading information about the network interfaces found on this system.

 ### Usage